 You can view secured card offers at the end of the post.

 One thing I want to emphasize is that the interest rate and late fees shouldn't matter because the idea of a credit card is to pay off your cards in full every month.
 The biggest complaint I hear from viewers is that their credit limit is only $100 with the secured card, but the goal should be to build credit and not spend a ton on the card.

 Looking at the minimum secured deposit, Capital One is the lowest at $49.
 The highest minimum is a tie between US Bank, Bank of America, and Wells Fargo.
 For secured cards, your credit limit is based on your deposit (i.e., if you deposit $300, your credit limit is $300).

 The maximum credit limit and deposit ranges from $2,500 to $10,000.
 Citi and Discover have the lowest maximum limit at $2,500, and Wells Fargo has the most at $10,000.

-Capital One, Citi, and Discover do not have annual fees.
-Bank of America, U.S. Bank, and Well Fargo have annual fees of $39, $25, and $25, respectively.
+Bank of America, Capital One, Citi, and Discover do not have annual fees.
+U.S. Bank and Well Fargo have an annual fees of $35 and $25, respectively.

 Return on spend

 Return on spending is not a primary focus because you're trying to build credit and not optimize for points.
 Secured cards do not give you cash back, except Discover.